ryanwoodsmall/dockerfiles/crosware/README.md

 - busybox
 - toybox
 - curl

+additionally, a fully static gcc+binutils C/C++ toolchain included, along with a handful of useful recipes, including:

 - dropbear
+- less
-- xvi
+- rlwrap

-additionally, a fully static gcc+binutils C/C++ toolchain is included.

 run ```crosware``` without an arguments to see usage.